$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Diagnostic Tests

 For each of the following diagnostic tests, we finetune the same T5~\cite{t5} model, a pretrained model using the same hyperparameters as in the GLUCOSE paper, to generate the same output as in Equation~\ref{eq:output}.
 The diagnostic tests differ only in the format of the input.
 The purpose of these tests was to assess how reliant the model is on language generation when performing CCI.
 More detailed training setup and hyperparameters for these models can be found in Appendix \ref{sec:hyperparams}.

-For these diagnostic tasks, we drop entries in which the modifications result in input identical to the original task.
-For example, for \textsc{History+X}, we omit those entries where \textit{X} is the last sentence.

-Because these tasks are measured by BLEU score, conflation between CCI and language generation will always occur.
-But by deleting different parts of the input, these diagnostic tasks analyze which sentences contribute most to performance, and thus result in more conflation.
-Conflation always occurs for \textit{X}, since this is known from the input, and is also worse in cases where an incorrect statement \textit{Y} was generated, but it contains tokens that match the correct statement.
+Because these tasks are measured with BLEU, conflation between CCI and language generation will always occur.
+But by deleting different parts of the input, these diagnostic tasks analyze which sentences contribute the most to performance, thus resulting in more conflation.